 If you are an international student who is unable to complete the CSS Profile due to unreliable access in your home country, or if you live in a country from which the College Board cannot process payments, you may submit a paper application found here.

 We require submission of tax and other documents through the College Board IDOC Service.
 Before you can upload your documents to IDOC, you must have completed and submitted the CSS Profile.
 Once you file your CSS Profile you will receive communication from the College Board that will guide you through the process.
 Do not submit supporting documents to our office unless you are specifically instructed to do so.
 All materials need to be sent through IDOC.

 Gather together all of the following that apply, and submit them to IDOC.
 Please do not send draft or estimated taxes.
-We need the actual 2017 tax return as filed with the government.
+For the 2019-20 year, we need the actual 2017 tax return as filed with the government.
 If your documents are not in English, please be sure to translate them.

 - Parents’ 2017 income tax document for both parents: for US students, this is usually the signed 1040 Federal Income Tax Return with all pages and schedules, including W-2 Forms.
 For many international students, this will be whatever documentation of income your parents submit to their national government.
 If your parents do not file tax returns, please submit a Tax Non-Filer Statement, and whatever documentation they do have, such as a wage statement, salary certificate, or letter from their employer(s) stating annual income.

 - Student’s 2017 income tax document: if you do not file a tax document, please submit a Tax Non-Filer Statement, and a copy of any W-2 Forms, if you received any.
-Students who submit tax returns should be sure that they are signed.
+Students who submit tax returns should ensure that they are signed.

 - Additional information: if you have any unusual expenses or special circumstances to share, feel free to submit a letter with the rest of your documents.